If you're having problems with your central heating or hot water system, follow this advice.

 If you have a conventional boiler

 You can bleed your radiators if you have a conventional boiler.
-If you are unsure please contact the Housing Repairs team.
+If you're unsure contact the Housing Repairs Team.

 See more information about bleeding your radiators on the uSwitch website.